 - It specifically targets brain structures responsible for the sleep-wake cycle.

-- It is the first and only prescription sleep medication that has shown no evidence of abuse, dependence, or withdrawal (as such it has not been designated as a controlled substance by the U.S. DEA).
+- It is the first prescription sleep medication that has shown no evidence of abuse, dependence, or withdrawal (as such it has not been designated as a controlled substance by the U.S. DEA).